 Why It Matters to Us

-At EQT, we view the local landowners we work with as valued partners, and our ability to operate hinges on maintaining positive, proactive relationships with these individuals.
-During every step of the process, our goal is to create mutual trust through transparency, proactive engagement and appropriate responsiveness to concerns.
+We view our local landowners as valued partners and our ability to operate is dependent upon maintaining positive, proactive relationships with these individuals.
+During every step of the process, our goal is to create mutual trust through transparency, proactive engagement, and appropriate responsiveness to their concerns.

 What We Are Doing

 We take a proactive approach to cultivating and maintaining landowner relations with a focus on ensuring all landowners clearly understand how our plans and operations may affect them.
 In 2021, we were unable to host in-person meetings or town hall events with our landowners due to the ongoing concerns of COVID-19, but we are anticipating the return of in-person events in 2022.
 We have, however, continued to leverage virtual meetings and provide mass communications to keep landowners engaged throughout the year.
 In early 2021, we integrated our call center into our digital work environment allowing us to work more efficiently while improving our reporting capabilities.

 Please read about our wider community engagement activities in Community Impacts and Safety.

 We believe face-to-face interactions with landowners build trust and open channels for future dialogue and we are looking forward to resuming in person events in 2022.
 During 2021, we maintained our commitment to open communication channels by increasing the frequency of our mass outreach and ensuring our landowner hotline was available.